-e-mail: niemeier@utsc.utoronto.ca
+e-mail: m.niemeier@utoronto.ca[sep]

-Office Hours: tba

-Also, I will have special office hours for everyone to help with preparations for their presentation in class.
+Office Hours: I will have special one-on-one office hours for everyone to help with preparations for their presentation in class.
 I request to please approach me about this at least one week before your presentation.